-JHSC CERTIFICATION TRAINING
+JHSC CERTIFICATION RESOURCES

-Basic Certification – Part I
+- Certification Part I

-Certification training – Part II.
+Certification Part I

-Delivered over a four-day period, this program gives participants a full understanding of occupational health and safety legislation, including rights and responsibilities of the workplace parties and certified reps in particular.
+This program gives participants a full understanding of occupational health and safety legislation, including rights and responsibilities of the workplace parties and certified reps in particular.
 Equally important, participants learn how to identify, assess and control, or better yet eliminate, workplace hazards.
 The training also gives participants the ability to create workplace health and safety policies and programs, access prevention resources and develop internal communications.

 Certification Part II

-Before joint health and safety committee members can become fully certified, they are also required to complete a second round of training, or Certification Part II training.
+Before joint health and safety committee members can become fully certified, they are also required to complete a second round of approved training, or Certification Part II training.
 This training must address hazards identified by a proper workplace hazard assessment.
 WHSC has developed more than 60 hazard-specific modules to meet this mandated training.
 Each module gives participants an understanding of a specific hazard, potential health and safety effects and possible control measures.
 To ease the process WHSC also offers Certification Part II training by sector programs.